-B. Petitioners have stated a need for valid mandamus relief under the All Writs Act because it is the only remedy available to adjudicate Petitioners' claims.
+B. Petitioners have stated a valid mandamus relief under the All Writs Act because it is the only remedy available to adjudicate Petitioners' claims.

-Petitioners have established federal jurisdiction for a claim in mandamus.
-Respondent's refusal to take action to enforce congressional intent has resulted and will continue to result in harm to Petitioners' right to vote.
+Petitioners have established federal jurisdiction for a Mandamus Claim and for Respondent to refuse the relief sought is to discount the Petitioners' right to vote.
 Under the Elections Clause, Congress conferred to individual state legislatures the authority to conduct statewide federal elections.
 U.S. Const. art.
 I, § 4.
 The Constitution's Framers' intent is clear upon a plain reading of the Constitution.
-The various states have presumptive authority to regulate and administer the election for all federal officers.
+The various states have presumptive authority to regulate and administer the election of all federal officers.
 However, by including the language "...but the Congress may at any time by Law make or alter such Regulations," the Framers unambiguously intended Congress retain the ultimate authority under the Constitution to regulate federal elections.
 U.S. Const. art.
 I, § 4.
 Thus, the Constitution spells out that the default authority to regulate federal elections lies with the several states in the absence of acts of Congress.
-This makes the states subordinate to Congress when Congress from time to time, chooses to act.
+This makes the states subordinate to Congress when Congress from time to time chooses to act.
 When Congress chooses to do so, it becomes the duty of the Attorney General of the United States to carry out Congress' will.
 The Framers intentionally intertwined the powers of the various states with those of Congress in the conducting of federal elections, while making certain Congress maintained the ultimate power over the selection of its own members, thereby carving out a narrow exception to the principles of dual sovereignty and federalism.
 The Constitution reserves to Congress the ultimate power to regulate federal elections, while simultaneously delegating the presumptive power to individual state legislatures.
-The North Carolina General Assembly has further delegated the state's power to regulate federal elections to the Office of the Secretary of State.
+The Michigan General Assembly has further delegated the state's power to regulate federal elections to the Office of the Secretary of State.
 The Secretary of State, thus, acts as a quasi-federal officer when mandated to carry out the will of Congress.
-If Secretary of State fails or refuses to carry out Congress' intent, it falls to Respondent to require such quasi-federal official to adhere to federal law.
+The Secretary of State fails or refuses to carry out Congress' intent, it falls to Respondent to require that quasi-federal official to adhere to federal law.
 Only Respondent is empowered to enforce and execute the will of Congress.

 Respondent has received notice of the numerous election irregularities and has made a decisive choice not to enforce federal law.
-Petitioners have nowhere else to turn but to this Honorable Court for relief in the absence of Respondent Attorney General's refusal to enforce federal law.
+Petitioners have no where else to turn but to the federal district courts for relief in the absence of Respondent Attorney General's refusal to enforce federal law.
 Federal courts regard the right to vote in a fairly conducted election as federally protected, Reynolds v.
 Sims, 377 U.S. 533, 554-55 (1964), and the Supreme Court decreed that Congress has authority under the Constitution's Necessary and Proper Clause to regulate any activity during a mixed federal/state election that exposes the federal election process to potential misuse, whether that harm materializes or not.
-In re: Coy, 127 U.S. 731, 752 (1888) "Every voter in a federal...election...whether he votes for a candidate with little chance of winning or for one with little chance of losing, has a right under the Constitution to have his vote fairly counted, without its being distorted by fraudulently cast votes."
+In re: Coy, 127 U.S. 731, 752 (1888);

+United States v.
+Slone, 411 F.3d 643, 647 (6th Cir.
+2005).
+"Every voter in a federal...election...whether he votes for a candidate with little chance of winning or for one with little chance of losing, has a right under the Constitution to have his vote fairly counted, without its being distorted by fraudulently cast votes."
 Anderson v.
 United States, 417 U.S. 211, 227 (1974). "[T]he right to vote freely for a candidate of one's choice is of the essence of a democratic society," Oregan v.
 Mitchell, 400 U.S. 112, 138-39 (1970).